openbtps/btps-node/docs/docusaurus/docs/sdk/apiReference.md

 **Properties:**

 - `code`: `'BTP_ERROR_TRUST_NON_EXISTENT'`
-- `message`: `'BTP trust record does not exist or has been expired'`
+- `message`: `'BTPS trust record does not exist or has been expired'`

 ---